michael-milette/moodle-filter_filtercodes/README.md

 {ifloggedin}{ifenrolled}You are logged-in and enrolled in this course.{/ifenrolled}{/ifloggedin}

 This plugin does not support {if this OR that} type conditions at this time.
+Depending on your requirement, the {ifmin...} tags might help you achieve this.
+These tags enable you to display content to users with a minimum role level.
+This could be useful if you wanted to only display a message to faculty such as (teacher or above).

 **Question: Why does it show me as enrolled on the front page?**